 (This is the third of four posts in our On-Ramp To IoT series, based on the Prototyping Connected Devices webinar co-presented by Todd Zielinski and Bill Horan and hosted by O’Reilly.
-Read post #1, Intro To Product and Process; #2, Getting Connected and Communicating; and #4, Prototyping Your Connected Device.)
+Read the other posts: Anatomy of a Connected Product; Getting Connected and Communicating; and Prototyping Your Connected Device.)

 So far we’ve covered the basics of connected devices and shared some details about how our electrical engineers and interaction designers work together to expedite and optimize IoT product development.